kube-rs/website/docs/controllers/observability.md

 ## Adding Metrics

-This is the hardest part of the instrumentation because it introduces the need for a [[webserver]], along with additional complexity of choice.
+This is the most verbose part of instrumentation because it introduces the need for a [[webserver]], along with data modelling choices and library choices.

 We will use [tikv's prometheus library](https://github.com/tikv/rust-prometheus) as its the most battle tested library available: